elykittytee/projects/README.md

 ## hi 🙋‍

-Here is where you will find the things I've made.
-Please use the link in the description to view.
+Just a webpage dump with things I've made.

 ---